Local moving companies in Lubbock

 - State licensing: In the Mountaineer State, the state’s Public Service Commission oversees local and intrastate movers.
 The commission strives to support and promote the interests of both businesses and consumers, and those interested in hiring an in-state mover can browse the Commission’s Regulated Motor Carrier Database to verify that they’re reputable businesses in good standing.
 Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a West Virginia moving license and its status on the state regulator's official website.
+- State regulator: You can check the status of a West Virginia moving license anytime on the official state regulator’s website.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to West Virginia.
-Get started here.
+- Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
+You can set your official move date so your mail is forwarded to West Virginia without any hiccups.
+Start here.

-- Moving insurance: Every state has their own requirements when it comes to insurance.
-When relocating in West Virginia, prioritize movers' insurance for comprehensive coverage.
+- Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
+When relocating in West Virginia, prioritize movers’ insurance for comprehensive coverage.
 Many movers provide Released Value Protection at no additional cost, covering items at 60 cents per pound.
 Elevate your protection by exploring Full Value Protection options with the moving company or considering tailored plans from third-party insurance providers.
 Understand coverage limits, potential extra costs, and read reviews to make an informed decision on your West Virginia state moving insurance, ensuring a secure and stress-free relocation experience.

 - Moving checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.